ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

         - The `image` of this exporter does not indicate [on what Linux Distribution runs](https://hub.docker.com/r/prometheuscommunity/postgres-exporter).

+        - The `env` block has four environment variables that inject values this `metrics` container requires to connect with the PostgreSQL server:

+          - `DATA_SOURCE_DB` contains the name of the database to connect to. **Prometheus metrics exporter does not read nor know this environment variable**.
+It is just for injecting the database name in the connection URL set in the `DATA_SOURCE_URI`.

+          - `DATA_SOURCE_URI` defines the URI to connect to the database identified by the `DATA_SOURCE_DB` present in the PostgreSQL server.

+            > [!NOTE]
+            > **Notice how the URI in this setup points to a localhost address**\
+            > This is appropriate because the `metrics` container is running in the same PostgreSQL pod as the `server` container.

-        - The `env` block has three environment variables that this `metrics` container directly uses.
-The `DATA_SOURCE_USER` and `DATA_SOURCE_PASS` specify the user and password in the PostgreSQL server for this exporter, and `DATA_SOURCE_URI` indicates the URI to connect to the database server.
+          - `DATA_SOURCE_USER` and `DATA_SOURCE_PASS` specify the user and password in the PostgreSQL server for this exporter.

 ## PostgreSQL Service